olebris/comptia_sec-/2 2 Phishing 16bc96a99ecb80b3a7c7f29cf9d2cb85.md

 Created time: 29 décembre 2024 17:17
 Last edited by: OLB_
-Last edited time: 22 mars 2025 18:09
+Last edited time: 4 avril 2025 15:15

 - Social Engineering by message
     - spoofed (business) email
-    - typosqatting URL / FQDN
+    - typo-squatting URL / FQDN
     - Vishing : voice message
         - most of the time for fraud
         - use urgency and impersonation